loomio/loomio_help/content/user_manual/groups/subgroups/index.md

 ### Invitations

 Invite people just like you would invite them into a group.
 If they're already in your parent group you can just type their name.
 You can also quickly select everyone from the parent group.

+#### Simultaneously invite people to subgroups and parent group

+If you use the **Invite people** button from your parent group's **Members** tab, you can invite people to multiple subgroups at the same time by ticking the boxes of those you would like them to join immediately.

+<iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/EZzTe6jJL7c" frameborder="0" allowfullscreen></iframe>

 ### Deactivate a subgroup